MaydayAlaska/OpenCore-z690-plus-tuf-wifi-d4-i7-12700-rx-6800/README.md

-OpenCore 0.8.3 bootloader configured for z690 plus tuf wifi d4 - i7 12700 - rx 6800 hackintosh
+OpenCore bootloader configured for z690 plus tuf wifi d4 - i7 12700 - rx 6800 hackintosh

+READ THE READ ME FILE IN THE .ZIP ARCHIVE

 Before using this EFI, you'll need to make some adjustments.
 Update your BIOS first!!!!!!
 Your bios shall have: